Cambozola

-Cambozola is a cow's milk cheese that is a combination in style of a French soft-ripened triple cream cheese and Italian Gorgonzola.
+Cambozola is a soft-ripened cheese specialty which is made of cow's milk.
+The blue cheese veins inside give this creamy cheese its very special flavor.

 History

-Cambozola was patented and industrially produced for the world market by the large German company Hofmeister-Champignon.
-The cheese was invented circa 1980 and is still produced by Champignon.
+Cambozola was patented and industrially produced for the global market by the German company Hofmeister-Champignon.
+The cheese has been sold since 1983 and is still produced by Champignon.
 In English-speaking countries, Cambozola is often marketed as blue brie.

 It is made from a combination of Penicillium camemberti and the same blue Penicillium roqueforti mould used to make Gorgonzola, Roquefort, and Stilton.
 Extra cream is added to the milk, giving Cambozola a rich consistency characteristic of triple crèmes, while the edible bloomy rind is similar to that of Camembert.
 Cambozola is considerably milder than Gorgonzola piccante and features a smooth, creamy texture with a subdued blue flavour.

-The cheese's name appears to be a portmanteau of Camembert and Gorgonzola, which is fitting, given that its flavour profile combines the moist, rich creaminess of Camembert with the sharpness of blue Gorgonzola.
-It also refers to Cambodunum, the Roman name of Kempten, the city where Champignon is located.